How the MCU Was Made: ‘Avengers: Endgame’ and Crafting a Groundbreaking Conclusion

 “Tony used to not say anything in that moment.
 And we were in the editing room going, ‘He has to say something.
 This is a character who has lived and died by quips.’
 And we just couldn’t, we tried a million different last lines.
 Thanos was saying “I am inevitable.”
 And our editor Jeff Ford, who’s been with us all four movies and is an amazing storyteller, said ‘Why don’t we just go full circle with it and say I am Iron Man.’
 And we’re like, ‘Get the cameras!
 We have to shoot this tomorrow.’”

-Downey was reluctant to return to the iconic turn of phrase that ended the first Iron Man, but Joe Russo reveals it was actually producer Joel Silver who convinced him it was the right call:
+Downey was reluctant to return to the iconic turn of phrase that ended the first Iron Man, but Joe Russo revealed on the ReelBlend Podcast it was actually producer Joel Silver who convinced him it was the right call:

 “It’s an interesting story.
 I had dinner with [Robert Downey Jr.] like two weeks before we were supposed to shoot it.
 And he was like, ‘I don’t know.
 I don’t really want to go back and get into that emotional state.
 It’ll take… it’s hard.’
 And crazily enough, Joel Silver, the producer, was at the dinner.
 He’s an old buddy of Robert’s.
 And Joel jumps in and he’s like, ‘Robert, what are you talking about?
 That’s the greatest line I’ve ever heard!
 You gotta say this line!
 You have to do this!’
 So thank God that Joel Silver was at dinner, because he helped us talk Robert into doing that line.”